 It is expected that each student will make a personal commitment to abide by the UMass Honor Code, which includes both self-monitoring and reporting violations.

-Consequences of all violations include self-assessment and remediation; some violations may require course repeat, service work or dismissal.
-Categories of violations are tiered and cumulative (such that repetitive violations, even of a lower tier, lead to increased consequences).
+Consequences of violations may include self-assessment and remediation; while others may require course repeat, service work or even dismissal.
+Categories of violations are tiered and cumulative.